Jennifer Todd: Life and career

 Todd was born in Los Angeles, California.
 Her credits include the three Austin Powers films, Boiler Room, Prime, Must Love Dogs, and Memento, for which she won an Independent Spirit Award for producing.
 Jennifer has produced alongside her sister, Suzanne Todd, also a producer.
 She produces the Showtime series "City on a Hill" starring Kevin Bacon and Aldis Hodge which aired its second season in 2021.
-She also produced "The Way Back" for WB starring Ben Affleck that was released 2020.
+She also produced "The Way Back" for WB starring Ben Affleck that was released in 2020.

 Todd also produced Across the Universe, starring Evan Rachel Wood and Jim Sturgess and directed by Julie Taymor, as well as The Accidental Husband, directed by Griffin Dunne, starring Uma Thurman, Colin Firth, and Jeffrey Dean Morgan.
 She produced (with Richard D. Zanuck) the 2010 film Alice in Wonderland, starring Helena Bonham Carter, Anne Hathaway, Mia Wasikowska and Johnny Depp and directed by Tim Burton.

 Todd is a member of the Academy of Motion Picture Arts and Sciences, as well as the Academy of Television Arts and Sciences.
 In 2018 she was elected to the Board of Governors as a Governor for the Producers Branch.